barsoom/review/README.md

   - [ ] Document the setup in readme
 * [ ] Make the enviornment more reliable by making elm-brunch work better.
 Handle any number of files without having to specify any or specify regexes.
   - Make elm-brunch work correctly on "brunch build" so that the ELM_FILES hack in install_dependences can be removed
+    - If possible, also auto-install elm packages as part of build?

 ## Make code review fully featured